What is Computer Science?

 Computer Science (Joint Honours Combinations)

 Each of the Computer Science Joint Honours combinations offers unique opportunities where the subjects intersect.
 Students studying Computer Science and Geography may have a particular interest in geographic information systems, spatial data or “smart cities”.
 The combined study of Computer Science and Linguistics yields opportunities for graduates to specialise in computational speech and language processing or text analysis.
-Our long-running Computer Science and Business joint programme provides graduates with the knowledge and expertise needed to work in the technical field of Computer Science along with the business management skills required to understand the fundamentals of markets, organisations and business management.
+Combining Computer Science with Economics will allow graduates to use computing tools to study economics and to apply economic theories to computational settings, such as to build virtual marketplaces.
+Our longrunning Computer Science and Business joint programme provides graduates with the knowledge and expertise needed to work in the technical field of Computer Science along with the business management skills required to understand the fundamentals of markets, organisations and business management.

-The pathways available are Major with Minor and Joint Honours.
+The pathways available are Major with Minor, Joint Honours, and Single Honours Economics or Geography.

 Your degree and what you’ll study